hieuna1111/Hieu-Nguyen-Coding-Challenge/problem5/README.md

 - Error handling
 - Soft delete functionality
 - Search functionality with text indexing
+- Apply decorator and abstract class such as validation, base repository to reuse code
 - Docker support for easy deployment
 - TypeScript for type safety